 The ongoing theme of Verena's research is to develop intelligent conversational systems, such as chatbots and virtual personal assistants, where she researches machine learning techniques to automatically build these systems from data.
 She has authored over 100 peer-reviewed papers in this area.
 For example, Verena was one of the first researchers to introduce Reinforcement Learning to optimise task-based dialogues.
 For the past 2 years, Verena's team was the only UK university to enter the finals of the prestigious Amazon Alexa Challenge, which aims to build open-domain chatbots.
 Verena is joining us at the AI Assistant Summit this September to speak on ‘Machine Learning for Conversational Assistants: How far can we get?’

-If you’re interested to hear from some of the leading women in AI, register for any of RE•WORK’s upcoming Summits with the discount code SUMMER25 to save 25% on all passes.
-Buy your ticket before August 23 to guarantee your place at a discounted rate.
+If you’re interested to hear from some of the leading Women in AI, register for any of RE•WORK's upcoming Summits with the discount code BLOG20 to save 20% on all passes.

 - Kriti Sharma, VP, AI, Sage